-Regulation of construction, weight, equipment and use of vehicles.
+Regulation of construction, weight, equipment and use of vehicles

-- 49. (1) Without prejudice to the generality of subsections (2) and (3) below the Governor may make regulations generally as to the use of motor vehicles, trailers and bicycles on roads, their construction and equipment and the conditions under which they may be so used. - (2) In particular, the regulations may make provision with respect to any of the following matters - - the width, height and length of motor vehicles and trailers, the condition and diameter of wheels, and the width, nature and condition of tyres of motor vehicles and trailers; - (b) the emission or consumption of smoke, fumes or vapour; - (c) noise; - (d) the maximum weight laden of motor vehicles and trailers, and the maximum weight to be transmitted to the road or any specified area of the road by a motor vehicle or trailer or by any part of such a motor vehicle or trailer in contact with the road, and the conditions under which the weights may be required to be tested;
+- (2) In particular, regulations may provide for- - the width, height and length of motor vehicles and trailers, the condition and diameter of wheels, and the width, nature and condition of tyres of motor vehicles and trailers; - (b) the emission or consumption of smoke, fumes or vapour; - (c) noise: - (d) the maximum laden weight of motor vehicles and trailers, and the maximum weight to be transmitted to the road or any specified area of the road by a motor vehicle or trailer or by any part of such a motor vehicle or trailer in contact with the road, and the conditions under which the weight may be required to be tested; - (e) the loading of motor vehicles and trailers and the securing of loads carried by them;

-- (e) the loading of motor vehicles and trailers and the securing of loads carried by them; - the particulars to be marked on motor vehicles and trailers; - (g) the towing of or drawing of vehicles by motor vehicles; - the number and nature of brakes, and for securing that brakes, silencers, and steering and transmission systems are efficient and kept in proper working order; - body work and bumpers; - (j) windows, window glass and windscreen wipers; - (k) lighting equipment and reflectors; - for securing that the power unit is in good repair and properly enclosed; - (m) the appliances to be fitted for - signalling the approach of a motor vehicle, or - (ii) enabling the driver of a motor vehicle to become aware of the approach of another vehicle from the rear, or - (iii) intimating any intended change of speed or direction of a motor vehicle;

-and the use of any such appliance, and for securing that any such appliance is efficient and kept in proper working order;
+- (f) the particulars to be marked on motor vehicles and trailers; - (g) the towing of or drawing of vehicles by motor vehicles; - (h) the number and nature of brakes, and for securing that brakes, silencers, and steering and transmission systems are efficient and kept in proper working order; - (i) body work and bumpers; - (j) windows, window glass and windscreen wipers; - (k) lighting equipment and reflectors; - for securing that the power unit is in good repair and properly enclosed; - (m) the appliances to be fitted for- - (i) signalling the approach of a motor vehicle; - (ii) enabling the driver of a motor vehicle to become aware of the approach of another vehicle from the rear; or - (iii) intimating any intended change of speed or direction of a motor vehicle, and the use of any such appliance, and for securing that any such appliance is efficient and kept in proper working order; and

-- (n) for prohibiting the use of any appliances fitted to motor vehicles, at any times, or on or in any roads or localities specified in the regulations. - (3) Regulations under this section with respect to lighting equipment and reflectors - - (a) may require that lamps be kept lit at such times and in such circumstances as may be specified in the regulations, and - (b) may extend to vehicles of any description used on roads, whether or not they are motor vehicles. - (4) Different regulations may be made under this section as respects different categories of vehicles or as respects the same category of vehicles in different circumstances and as respects different times of the day or night and as respects roads in different localities.
+- (n) for prohibiting the use of any appliances fitted to motor vehicles, at any times, or on or in any roads or localities specified in the regulations. - (3) Regulations with respect to lighting equipment and reflectors may- - (a) require that lamps be kept lit at such times and in such circumstances as may be specified in the regulations; and - (b) extend to vehicles of any description used on roads, whether or not they are motor vehicles. - (4) Different regulations may be made as respect different categories of vehicles or as respect the same category of vehicles in different circumstances and as respect different times of the day or night and as respect roads in different localities.

-Offence where regulations are contravened.
+Offence where regulations are contravened

-- 50. Subject to section 51 below, a person who - - (a) contravenes or fails to comply with any regulations under section 49 of this Law, or - uses on a road a motor vehicle, trailer or bicycle which does not comply with any such regulations or causes or permits a vehicle to be so used, is guilty of an offence and shall be liable upon summary conviction to a fine not exceeding one thousand dollars or to imprisonment for a term not exceeding 12 months and the particulars of such conviction shall be endorsed on his driving record.
+- 50. Subject to section 51, whoever- - (a) contravenes or fails to comply with any regulations made under section 49; or - (b) uses on a road a motor vehicle, trailer or bicycle which does not comply with any such regulations or causes or permits a vehicle to be so used, is guilty of an offence and liable on summary conviction to a fine of one thousand dollars and to imprisonment for twelve months, and the particulars of such conviction shall be endorsed on his driving record.